 This paper examines the anticipated impact of these laws on Japan's financial system through an event study of the impact of news concerning passage of the laws on the equity values of Japanese banks.
 In particular, our study examines heterogeneity in the sensitivity of bank equity values to news concerning the likelihood of the laws' passage and the expected composition of the laws.
 We identify disparities in the pricing of this news by both bank regulatory status and financial strength.
-In particular, if news indicating the laws passage is priced more positively by banks with greater financial strength or poorer regulatory protection, we conclude that the laws were "pro-reform," in the sense of mitigating the expected assistance to weak banks.
+In particular, if equity values of by banks with greater financial strength or poorer regulatory protection priced news favorable to the laws' passage more positively, this would indicate that the laws were expected to enhance regulatory discipline.

-There have been a large number of studies in the literature examining the impact of changes in United States' bank regulation on bank equity values: Cornett and Tehranian (1989) examine the impact of the Depository Institutions Deregulation and Monetary Control Act of 1980.
-They find significant heterogeneity in the pricing of this act between large commercial banks and small commercial banks and savings and loans.
-Cornett and Tehranian (1990) find similar heterogeneity between large commercial banks and small commercial banks and savings and loans for the passage of the 1982 Garn-St. Germain Depository Institutions Act.
-Ohara and Shaw (1990) find that the government's 1984 announcement that a group of large banks were "too-big-to-fail" was priced positively by banks included in the group.
-Sundaram et al (1992) find that the passage of the Financial Institutions Reform, Recovery, and Enforcement Act had a positive impact on both large and small banks and savings and loans.
-Alexander and Spivey (1994) find heterogeneity in the impact of the passage of the Competitive Equality Banking Act between financially strong and weak savings and loans.
-Madura and Bartunek (1995) find heterogeneity by bank size and leverage in equity values responses to the passage of the 1991 Federal Deposit Insurance Corporation Improvement Act (FDICIA).
-Liang et al (1996) also find heterogeneity in the impact of the passage of FDICIA by bank leverage, but fail to find significant differences by bank size.
-Akhigbe and Whyte (2001) confirm the positive impact of FDICIA passage on equity values.
+There are a large number of studies in the literature examining the impact of changes in United States' bank regulation on bank equity values.
+A number of studies have demonstrated the impact of perceived regulatory advantages due to "too-big-to-fail" polices: Ohara and Shaw (1990) find that the government's 1984 announcement that a group of large banks were "too-bigto-fail" was priced positively by banks included in the announcement.
+Cornett and Tehranian (1989) find a positive response by large commercial banks to the passage of the 1980 Depository

+Institutions Deregulation and Monetary Control Act, but a negative response by small commercial banks and savings and loans.
+Cornett and Tehranian (1990) find similar heterogeneity for the passage of the 1982 Garn-St. Germain Depository Institutions Act.
+Madura and Bartunek (1995) find a positive response to the passage of the 1991 Federal Deposit Insurance Corporation Improvement Act for small and medium-sized banks, but a negative effect on large banks.
+An exception is Sundaram et al. (1992), who find that the passage of the Financial Institutions Reform, Recovery, and Enforcement Act had a positive impact on both large and small banks and savings and loans.

+Other studies show heterogeneity by bank characteristics to announcements of regulatory changes.
+Alexander and Spivey (1994) find negative announcement effects of the passage of the Competitive Equality Banking Act for strong savings and loans and positive announcement effects for weak savings and loans.
+Liang et al (1996) find positive returns for well-capitalized banks to the passage of FDICIA, while poorly-capitalized firms earn negative returns.
+In contrast, Akhigbe and Whyte (2001) find a generally positive impact of FDICIA passage on equity values.

 Event studies concerning Japanese regulatory developments include Brewer et al (1999) and Spiegel and Yamori (2001), who investigate the impact of bank failure announcements on the equity values of surviving banks.
-Peek and Rosengren (2001) investigated the effect of bank failure announcements on the "Japan premium," the premium that Japanese banks paid relative to their U.S. and European competitors on
+Both papers find evidence in favor of some "too-big-to-fail protection for large banks, although Spiegel and Yamori argue that the regulatory advantages of large Japanese banks eroded over the 1990s.
+Peek and Rosengren (2001) investigated the effect of bank failure announcements on the "Japan premium," the premium that Japanese banks paid relative to their U.S. and European competitors on Eurodollar loans.

-Eurodollar loans.
 They find that sensitivity to adverse news concerning the Japanese financial system was systematically related to bank financial health.